samar1tan/assembly-language-note/checkpoints/unit3.md

 mov ax, [0008]; CS = 0ff0H, IP = 0108H, AX = C389H
 mov ax, [0002]; CS = 0ff0H, IP = 010BH, AX = EA66H
 ```
 There is no difference between data and program (instruction) from the perspective of memory, since they are both represented as binary strings.
-The classification, which is with the help of segment registers like CS/DS, is made according to their storage positions, i.e., which memory segments (code/data segment) they belong to.
+The classification, which is based on segment registers like CS/DS, is made according to their storage positions, i.e., which memory segments (code/data segment) they belong to.